builtbyrebels/gatsby-starter-storybook-theme-ui/README.md

   Gatsby + Storybook + Theme UI starter
 </h1>

+> This is a work in progress 🚧

 Kick off your Gatsby project with this Storybook + Theme UI boilerplate.
 This starter ships with a modified version of the default Gatsby starter to include Storybook and Theme UI.

 ## 🚀 Quick start